fpgaprince/rtd/docs/source/advance.rst

     you cannot guarantee the setup/hold time requirements for either domain clock edges to be met.
     Thus metastability is probable.

+    Discuss metastability here again.

     Double Flop.
 Double Register.
 Synchronize Flip Flop.
 All the same, diff names.
     FIFO
     Phase Control, by using the FPGA's PLL/DLL, we can have multiples/factors of an input clock.
 The FPGA can monitor or determine the skew across the FPGA with finer granularity? or control.
 The jitter will not be an issue? because it is internal and pre-defined in the spec of the PLL/DLL.

+    Create CDC blocks/modules to organize all CDC techniques.
+Have these modules between the two modules clock by different clocks.
+Partitioning.

 Reset
 =======================